Dames of Malta

-Dames of Malta are female members of the Sovereign Military Order of Malta.
-The male counterparts of these Dames are the Knights of Malta.
+Dames of Malta refers to either the female Protestant fraternal order known as Ladies of the Knights Hospitallers of St. John of Jerusalem or to female members of the Roman Catholic Sovereign Military Order of Malta (Sovereign Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta).

+Protestant order

 This secret fraternal order, also known as Ladies of the Knights Hospitallers of St. John of Jerusalem, was originally named Ladies of Malta.
 In 1902, it was consolidated with the Daughters of Malta, and assumed the name "Dames of Malta."
 These Dames are an auxiliary to the Ancient and Illustrious Order Knights of Malta.
 Their governing body is known as "Zenodacia," the branches are called "Sisterhoods" and are under the jurisdiction of the Supreme Grand Commandery of the Ancient and Illustrious Order of Malta.
 Candidates for membership must be "white female Protestants, over sixteen years of age, not married to a Roman Catholic, able to write and speak the English language, competent to pursue some useful occupation, believers in the doctrines of the Holy Trinity as expressed in the Apostles' Creed."

-The "ritualistic work" of the Order unfolds "the marvelous history of its glorious past [the Order claims to be the direct descendant of the ancient Sisterhood of the Hospitallers Dames of Jerusalem] and "the deep religious significance of its institution," and glories in "the fact that it is the only Knightly Order having one Universal Password that admits to all Council Chambers around the Globe."
+The "ritualistic work" of the Order unfolds "the marvelous history of its glorious past [the Order claims to be the direct descendant of the ancient Sisterhood of the Hospitallers Dames of Jerusalem] and "the deep religious significance of its institution", and glories in "the fact that it is the only Knightly Order having one Universal Password that admits to all Council Chambers around the Globe."
 In 1924, the membership of the Dames of Malta was 28,000.
+In 1978, the membership was over 5,000.
 The headquarters were at 1345 Arch St., Philadelphia, Pennsylvania.